At UTS, respect and inclusion are core to who we are and how we show up for one another as a community.

 We’re a diverse community at UTS.
 Half of our students were born outside Australia, and half have a language background other than English.
 One per cent of UTS students are Aboriginal or Torres Strait Islander, and our community includes people of many faiths, cultures, identities and lived experiences.

-We recognise that this diversity is a strength.
+We recognise that this diversity and excellence go hand in hand.
 Excellence in learning, research and innovation thrives when people feel respected and valued as their whole selves, and when we embrace the different perspectives that different lived experiences bring.

 At the same time, UTS acknowledges that we exist within an unequal world.
 Structural and systemic barriers still shape people’s experiences within our social infrastructure.